 Things to know about ITI

-ITI‘s three departments cover the whole breadth of Computer Engineering.
-Its special competencies are in the following areas: Secure and Reliable Circuits and Systems; Design Methodology and Design Automation; Novel Circuit and System Architectures; and Hardware-software Co-design.
+ITI‘s five departments cover the whole breadth of Computer Engineering.
+Its special competencies are in the following areas: Secure and Reliable Circuits and Systems; Design Methodology and Design Automation; Novel Circuit and System Architectures; Hardware-software Co-design; Machine Learning for Computer-Aided Design and Emerging Nanotechnologies for Beyond CMOS.
 The Institute is open to cooperation with the industry and with other scientists.

 Hardware Oriented Computer Science (HOCOS),